Review 24: Toy Story

 A kid called Andy has a group of toys who look lifeless but come to life when no ones around, Andy's favorite toy is a cowboy doll named Woody (Tom Hanks).

-On Andys birthday he gets a space ranger action figure named Buzz Lightyear (Tim Allen) who actually believes hes a space ranger and doesn't realise hes a toy and quickly becomes Andys new favorite toy.
+On Andy's birthday he gets a space ranger action figure named Buzz Lightyear (Tim Allen) who actually believes hes a space ranger and doesn't realise hes a toy and quickly becomes Andys new favorite toy.
 This makes Woody jealous and he accidentally knocks Buzz out the window which causes all the other toys to get mad at him.
 But Woody is taken by Andy to an space-themed restaurant called Pizza Planet and Buzz (having surviving the fall) follows.

 When Buzz finds Woody the two fight and get left behind at a petrol station and then end up at Andy's next door neighbor Sid (Erik von Detten) who likes to torture toys.
 Woody and Buzz must escape from Sid and along the way a friendship builds between them.

 At its core, Toy Story is a simple but effectively touching story about friendship: A friend in need is a friend indeed.
+It’s also a buddy film, in genre.
+Toy Story is more than just an animated film, it was a glimpse into the future

 The production design is breathtaking, creating so many small spaces and the toys community, the humor is memorable and quotable, there are great moments of intensity as well as some imense action set pieces, the score and songs by Randy Newman are masterful and memorable and the ending is hilarious.

 The voice acting was excellent as well especially from Tom Hanks and Tim Allen who voice there characters of Woody and Buzz impeccably well.
+The pairing of Woody and Buzz is an inspired one, a combination of the Old West and the New Frontier.

 They were born to play their roles, Erik von Detten was a scary villain and you've got an excellent supporting cast: Don Rickles as Mr Potato Head, Jim Varney as Slinky Dog, Wallace Shawn as Rex, John Ratzenberger as Ham, Annie Potts as Bo Peep and John Morris as Andy.
+Hamm sits up on the shelf and looks out the window all day so he’s something of a Mr. Know-it-all.
+Rex is a gentle giant at heart, despite his hyperactive and excitable nature.

 The Anonymous Critic